strawberry-graphql/strawberry/docs/guides/permissions.md

 Permissions can be managed using `Permission` classes.
 A `Permission` class extends `BasePermission` and has a `has_permission` method.
 It can be added to a field using the `permission_classes` keyword argument.
-A simple example looks like this:
+A basic example looks like this:

 ```python